Neumi/open_echo/README.md

 # open_echo
-Open source echolot/depth sounder for bathymetry and research.
+Open source sonar/depth sounder for bathymetry and research.

+### Currently in development.
+Not ready for external use!